 In a previous Archi-TEXT, it was discussed how to find the right architect for your project.
 But that is just the first step in your design journey.
-Now the fun part begins: how to choose and guide the design.
+Now the fun part begins: how to choose a design and guide it.

 Your architect will be tasked with managing space and layout, code conformance, structural design and construction detailing but as the owner you have control of four critical components of the project: program, aesthetic direction, budget, and schedule, which will each be examined independently.